-Even though we try to make a cabin package as complete as we can, there are still a number of things you will be responsible for completing.
+Even though we try to make a log cabin built on site as complete as we can, there are still a number of things you will be responsible for completing.
 Some of our customers choose to hire a local dependable general contractor to pull all these details together, while more adventurous folks choose to do the work themselves.
 See the list of your responsibilities below:

 While our residential structures already include a full set of drawings that has been reviewed to ensure code compliance, the actual acquisition of a building permit and other local building requirements are your responsibility.
 But since the plans have already had a code review and our portion of the project will be factory-inspected, this process is typically much easier than it is for a site-built structure.